Biology Homework Chapter 34: Ecosystems and Aquatic Biomes

 - 34.3 Environmentalists track the flow of energy from the sun through producers and consumers to decomposers.
 The rate of energy flow is affected by sunlight, temperature, and the availability of resources such as water, nitrogen, and phosphorus.
 Terrestrial and aquatic environments each have special considerations.

 - 34.4 Individual traits within a population survive when they give individual organisms an advantage to live and reproduce.
-Biologists call this evolutionary adaptation of the species to its environment.
+Biologists call this evolutionary adaptation of the species to its environment, which includes both other living organisms (biotic factors), and characteristics such as climate and terrain (abiotic factors).
 Note that such changes do not occur on the individual organism level and do not necessarily involve mutations, just changes in the distribution of particular traits within the species population.

 - 34.5 In terrestrial biomes, climate characterizes a region's average temperature (heavily dependent on the amount of sunlight per unit area it receives) and rainfall.
 These determine the energy and liquid water resources available to organisms.
 Note that snowfall does not count as rainfall, since snow cannot be utilized by plants and animals but must be melted, an activity requiring energy.
 Even though they receive precipitation in the form of snow, arctic and tundra areas may be considered deserts because rainfall is below 10" a year.
 Energy is distributed in the form of heat by both air and water currents.
 Since water is slow to absorb heat and slow to lose it (review chapter 2), it mitigates temperature changes.